‘My teacher hates me!’

 Don’t forget to consider that sometimes children use the “my teacher hates me” line to cover up other challenges they’re facing.
 Yes, it could be a personality clash or a genuine example of bad teaching, but it could also be that your child is struggling in school or behaving badly.
 In other words, ask yourself some honest questions about your child’s school experience, and consider if there are any other issues (friendships, for example) which might be the real cause of their unhappiness.

-Sarah Ebner is the author of The Starting School Survival Guide: everything you need to know when your child starts school, published by White Ladder and also available on Kindle.
+Sarah Ebner is the author of The Starting School Survival Guide: everything you need to know when your child starts school.